 - Richard Engel, Director of Power Resources at RCEA

-Mahayla Slackerelli, Account Services Manager, and Jocelyn Gwynn, Power Resources Manager, will moderate the discussions.
+Mahayla Slackerelli, Account Services Manager, and Jocelyn Gwynn, Power Resources Manager, moderated the discussions.

 Email firstname.lastname@example.org or call (707) 382-7110 if you have questions.

 Press release (updated) PDF of the full flyer JPG of the flyer

 Exploring the Feasibility of Offshore Wind Energy for the California North Coast